 As in Paper I, the conceptual framework is built on the physical processes considered by Spencer and Moore (1992), Moore and Spencer (1996), Hansen and Paige (1992) and Hansen and Paige (1996, HP96), as illustrated in Fig 2-1.
 These include thermal conduction into and within a substrate, a heat flux at the lower boundary, absorbed sunlight, and thermal emission.
+I assume absorption of solar energy and thermal emission occur at the uppermost surface.
+Grundy & Stansberry (2000) discuss the "solar gardening" that can occur from a separation between the shallow depth of the source of thermal emission and the deeper penetration of solar heating.
+This distinction is deferred for a later formulation that treats layering within the volatile slab.

 Fig. 2-1.
-Schematic of the frost heat balance equation solved by the analytic model (based on Hansen and Paige 1996).
+Schematic of the heat balance equation solved by the analytic model (based on Hansen and Paige 1996).
 Locally, we balance absorbed insolation, S, emitted thermal energy $\varepsilon \sigma T^4$, and latent heat of sublimation or condensation, $L_S dm_V/dt$, where m_V is the mass per area of the volatile slab and L_S is the latent heat of sublimation.
 Additionally we balance (i) heat to and from the substrate, k dT/dz, where k is the thermal conductivity and dT/dz is the vertical gradient of temperature, and (ii) the heat capacity of the isothermal ice layer, $m_V dH_V/dt \approx m_V c_V dT_V/dt$, where H_V is the enthalpy and c_V is the specific heat of the volatile slab (subscript V for volatile).
 At the lower boundary, there is a heat flow of F. All variables except T_V are free to vary with latitude and longitude.
-Compared with Young (2012; Paper I), this figure illustrates (i) heating within the substrate for vertically varying k, and (ii) enthalpy of the ice slab, H_V , to allow the treatment of solid-phase transitions.
+Compared with Young (2012a; Paper I), this figure illustrates (i) heating within the substrate for vertically varying k, and (ii) enthalpy of the ice slab, H_V , to allow the treatment of solid-phase transitions.

 The latent heat of sublimation term of the energy equation depends on the mass flux $(dm_V/dt \text{ in Fig. 2-1})$.
-For extremely thin atmospheres, such as on Io or possibly currently on Eris, some atmospheric flow occurs, but is ineffective in changing local surface temperatures (Fig 2-2, left).
+For extremely thin atmospheres, such as on Io or possibly currently on Eris, some atmospheric flow occurs, but is ineffective in changing local surface temperatures (Fig 2-2A).
 In this case, the volatile slab temperature is controlled by local conditions only.
 The volatile slab temperature and the local atmospheric pressure are generally higher in areas of high insolation.
 For thin atmospheres, we assume no atmosphere over the bare areas.
 This approach allows efficient calculation of surface and subsurface temperatures.
 Once temperatures are calculated, one can calculate Iapetus-style cold trapping or Io style flow after-the-fact; this is not treated in this paper.

-In thicker atmospheres, such as on the current Pluto and Triton, the atmosphere efficiently transports mass and latent heat across the entire globe (Fig 2-2, center).
+In thicker atmospheres, such as on the current Pluto and Triton, the atmosphere efficiently transports mass and latent heat across the entire globe (Fig 2-2B).
 As quantified by Trafton and Stern (1983), the pole-to-pole pressure differences are small as long as the sublimation wind is much less than the sound speed.
-In this case, the mass flux is calculated by ensuring global mass balance, including the mass of the atmosphere over both volatile-covered and bare areas (Trafton & Stern 1983; Young 1992; Hansen and Paige 1992, 1996; Young 2012).
+In this case, the mass flux is calculated by ensuring global mass balance, including the mass of the atmosphere over both volatile-covered and bare areas (Trafton & Stern 1983; Young 1992; Hansen and Paige 1992, 1996; Young 2012a).